luciledierckx/RLNet/README.md

 This work was achieved by Lucile Dierckx, Rosana Veroneze and Siegfried Nijssen (UCLouvain/ICTEAM, Unicamp/FEEC).

 The neural network can be fully translated to an ordered list of decision rules once trained.

+To train and test the model, run the *train_and_test_model.py* or *train_and_test_model_ML.py* file.

 ### Dependencies
 1. numpy